ngjamesng/blockchainRestaurantTab/README.md

   * can add friends who come late.
   * can remove people from their party.
 * The host and friends:
-  *  can purchase items and expense them on the tab if the tab has not yet reached the limit yet.
+  * can purchase items and expense them if the expense is under the remaining funds.
+  * Upon purchase, the amount is deducted from the tab's remaining funds and the restaurant is paid.
-  * A host can increase the limit on the tab (represented as a deposit)
+  * A host can add more funds
 * Party crashers/outsiders cannot lie that they are part of a party and expense on a host's tab.
 They must be added into the party.
   * This is my personal favorite benefit
 * The host can close the tab.
 Once done, the following wil happen:
   * users will no longer be able to incur expenses on the contract
-  * The restaurant will be paid for the expenses incurred
-  * Any remaining amount leftover, from the deposit minus expenses, will be refunded to the host/tab owner.
+  * Any remaining amount leftover from the funds on the tab will be refunded to the host/tab owner.
-  * If the host forgets to close the tab, the restaurant may be able to do so.

 ## new features to be added
 * [ ] I would like to a basic front end so folks can interact with this smart contract in an easier fashion.
-* [ ] I would like to add the ability to set a time limit (maybe a  few hours, several hours, or a day), so that if a host/tab owner forgets to close the tab, the restaurant can close on the party's behalf after the time limit.
-Although, the host is incentivized close it earlier because of the remaining amount leftover.
+* [ ] I would like to add the ability to set an optional time limit (maybe a few hours, several hours, or a day), so that if a host/tab owner forgets to close the tab, the tab is automatically closed.